ehsansaleh/firth_bias_reduction/README.md

 # Firth Bias Reduction in Few-shot Classification
 This repository contains all the experiments conducted in the [On the Importance of Firth Bias Reduction in Few-Shot Classification](https://openreview.net/pdf?id=DNRADop4ksB) paper.
+For a concise and informal description of our work, check out our paper's website: [https://ehsansaleh.github.io/firthfsl](https://ehsansaleh.github.io/firthfsl)

 To clone this repo with all three of its sub-modules, run: